nf-core/website/sites/docs/src/content/docs/usage/Getting_started/configuration.md

 }
 ```

 And supply this in your pipeline run command with `-c <custom>.config`.
-Then, during a pipeline run, if for example a job exceeds the default memory request, it will be retried increasing the memory each time until either the job completes, or until it reaches a request of `256.GB`.
+Then, during a pipeline run, if, for example, a job exceeds the default memory request, it will be retried, increasing the memory each time until either the job completes or until it reaches a request of `256.GB`.

-Therefore, these parameters only act as a _cap_, to prevent Nextflow submitting a single job requesting resources more than what is possible on your system and requests getting out of hand.
+Therefore, these parameters only act as a _cap_ to prevent Nextflow from submitting a single job requesting resources more than what is possible on your system and requests getting out of hand.

 Note that specifying these will not _increase_ the resources available to the pipeline tasks!
-See [Tuning workflow resources](#tuning-workflow-resources) for this.
+See [Tuning workflow resources](#tuning-workflow-resources) for more infomation.

 :::note{collapse title="Note on older nf-core pipelines"}